zerotwo5/heart-disease-prediction-Ai_v1.0/README.md

 ---

 <div align="center">
-Made with ❤️ using FastAPI + scikit-learn
+Made by md.pranto025 with ❤️ using FastAPI + scikit-learn
 </div>